 Paying off your debt should be a priority.
 Credit card rates are still high, and they aren’t expected to get lower.
 The only way to get this done is to pay off the debt and not add to the balance so you can avoid paying credit card interest.

 Be a smart shopper this year by utilizing the cashback you get on purchases.
-Decide the better deal–a credit card that has an annual fee and a higher cashback rewards or a credit card with no annual fee but lower cashback.
+Decide the better deal–a credit card that has an annual fee and a higher cash back reward or a credit card with no annual fee but lower cashback.

 Credit cards are usually the only cards that offer cash back, so it might be smart to invest in a credit card with good cashback rewards.
 Some credit card companies let the rewards apply back to the balance or to your checking account.